bkinaan/scm/checklist.md

 (how to define a class as a decorator?)

 Within `contacts/models.py`, the Contact class includes an `@total_ordering` **decorator** which provides the remaining comparator functions using the provided `__eq__` and `__lt__` functions.

+## Data Abstraction

+When creating a contact in main using the manager, the process of creating the contact using the constructor is **abstracted** and done in the manager class instead.